Crime in Omaha, Nebraska: 19th century

 Omaha had an early history as a "wide-open town" where prostitution, gambling, drugs and alcohol were accepted.
 There were no official law-enforcement officers until after the city was incorporated.
 On February 12, 1857, the city of Omaha was incorporated and in March J.A.
 Miller was appointed the city marshall.
 In March 1866, the city council enlarged the police force to four men.
 Prostitution was a brisk trade in early Omaha, and sex workers in the Burnt District numbered 1,500 by the 1870s.

 In 1868, the city council created the position of "police judge" and appointed John H. Sahler.
 Later that year, the city council directed members of the force to provide themselves with "dark blue, single breasted coats, shirts and pants of the same material".
 They were required to have caps with a brass plate in the front marked City Police.
 Between 1869 and 1882 the size of the department fluctuated, reaching 14 officers in 1882.
 In 1884, Marshal Roger T. Guthrie was convicted and imprisoned for accepting a bribe.

 Early years of land grabs by the Omaha Claim Club were thwarted by the 1857 trial of Baker v.
 Morton, where the United States Supreme Court ruled that Omaha's land barons could not claim up large amounts of land in order to sell them at exorbitant costs.
 This stopped homesteading in the area.
 While the common practice ended, early land grabs were fruitful.
 Lots in one of the early plots were subdivided to form Scriptown, where territorial legislators were awarded with land for keeping the controversial capital in Omaha.

 Because of the lack of police force, in early years groups sometimes resorted to lynchings, as elements of the community enforced their own rough justice.
 Victims were likely to be outsiders, transient workers or laborers who did not live in the city, whom no one knew.
 In the west and south, victims were lynched for alleged crimes of property as well as of violence.
 In 1891 there was the first recorded lynching in Omaha of an African American.
-A mob lynched George Smith, a worker from Council Bluffs across the river.
+A mob lynched Joe Coe, also known as George Smith, a worker from Council Bluffs across the river.
 He had allegedly raped a white woman.
 No one was tried for Coe's murder.

 At the start of the 20th century, Anna Wilson ran a high-class brothel in the Sporting District, the vice district run by political boss Tom Dennison.
 During the Trans-Mississippi Exposition of 1898, Ada Everleigh and her sister ran a high-class bordello to make a profit from the many visitors to the city.
 They closed their operation soon after the expo and moved to the larger environs of Chicago.